Configuration

 Note that one user can be specified multiple times. hop auth must have information about each user specified in this file.
 Every Kafka producer and consumer configuration key must have an entry in this file.

-CVMFS read token
+GraceDB and CVMFS token

 Redis